lancechuangdev/StableRail/docs/testing/local-payment-lifecycle.md

 - Tests use public HTTP APIs for commands and reads.
 Direct database access is limited to durable-state assertions that have no public endpoint yet.
 - Each test uses unique identifiers and must not depend on execution order.
-- Provider-specific behavior belongs in a future `e2e/blindpay` suite.
+- Provider-specific behavior belongs in the `e2e/blindpay` suite.